kowabunga314/rocketjunior/README.md

 Run `make build` to build and start the local environment.

 ### Using
+1. Access the frontend application on [your local machine](http://localhost:3000)
-1. Access the Swagger UI on [your local machine](http://localhost:8000/api/v1/swagger-ui/)
+2. Access the Swagger UI on [your local machine](http://localhost:8000/api/v1/swagger-ui/)
-2. Authenticate to the Swagger UI using the credentials provided with this submission.
+3. Authenticate to the Swagger UI using the credentials provided with this submission.
-3. Try out the default endpoints with the provided graphical HTTP client.
+4. Try out the default endpoints with the provided graphical HTTP client.

 To show all API endpoints in Swagger including the model extension endpoints, set  `HIDE_API_EXTENSIONS=false` in `./be/.envrc`.

-Run tests with ```make test```
+Run backend API tests with ```make test-be```

-Run frontend tests with ```docker compose exec -e REACT_APP_API_URL=http://json-server:3001 fe yarn test ```
+Run frontend app tests with ```make test-fe ```

 ### Troubleshooting
 * Make sure that Docker is installed properly on the local machine